nikhilvravi/Watt/README.md

 ####More
 Developed by Shrey Gupta, Nikhil Ravi, Mihir Paithane, Trishul Nagenalli, and Pranav Warman at HackDuke (Fall 2016).
 Visit http://wattwatt.org for more info.

-####Awards
+####Awards & In the news
 HackDuke Winner: This project was awarded 1st place in energy and environment among 70+ submissions!
+Mentioned in Duke Today: https://today.duke.edu/2016/11/hackduke-successfully-codes-social-good.